FFrankyy/FINDER/README.md

 # Repo Contents

-- [code](./code): source code of FINDER for the following scenarios in the paper.
+- [code](./code): source code of FINDER for the following four cases in the paper.
      - [FINDER_CN](./code/FINDER_CN): source code for the Critical Node (CN) problem under the node-unweighted scenario.
      - [FINDER_CN_cost](./code/FINDER_CN_cost): source code for the Critical Node (CN) problem under the node-weighted (including degree-based costs and random costs) scenarios.
      - [FINDER_ND](./code/FINDER_ND): source code for the Network Dismantling (ND) problem under the node-unweighted scenario.